NikhilClement/Basics/README.md

 # InterviewBasics
-This repo contains some basic programs for interviews.
+This repo contains some basic programs.